Faulty Torque Converter: Signs, Causes, and Solutions

 How to Fix Torque Converter Problems

 Fixing a faulty torque converter typically involves dropping down the entire transmission and replacing or rebuilding the torque converter.
-However, there are some quick fixes you can try before resorting to this:

 1. Check the Transmission Fluid Level